-It’s true that larger air conditioners are capable of a higher BTU output, cooling larger homes faster.
+Larger air conditioners are indeed capable of a higher BTU output, cooling larger homes faster.
 However, when the system is too large for the home it’s in, it’ll run into major performance and efficiency issues.

 To operate efficiently, air conditioners need to start up and then settle into a steady, maintainable speed.
-This allows the air conditioner to cool without wasting energy, and it’s why variable-speed systems—which essentially have different operating speeds they can shift into—are able to use far less energy than traditional single-speed air conditioners.
+This allows the air conditioner to cool without wasting energy, and it’s why variable-speed systems which essentially have different operating speeds they can shift into—can use far less energy than traditional single-speed air conditioners.

-An air conditioner that’s too large is too overpowered for its own good.
-In a home that’s too small for them, they’ll start up, cool the home at full power, and then shut off.
+An air conditioner that’s too large is too overpowered for its own good a home that’s too small for them, they’ll start up, cool the home at full power, and then shut off.
 This is known as AC short cycling.

 This cycle will repeat itself constantly, while the air conditioner uses more power and experiences more wear-and-tear with that constant starting-and-stopping.